microsoft/SynapseML/website/docs/examples/deep_learning/DeepLearning - BiLSTM Medical Entity Extraction.md

 ---
 ## DeepLearning - BiLSTM Medical Entity Extraction

-In this tutorial we use a Bidirectional LSTM entity extractor from the MMLSPark model downloader to extract entities from PubMed medical abstracts
+In this tutorial we use a Bidirectional LSTM entity extractor from the synapseml model downloader to extract entities from PubMed medical abstracts

 Our goal is to identify useful entities in a block of free-form text.
 This is a